Clover Valley Lumber Co. #4

 12/12/09

-Henry drilling holes in stay bolts that will be removed from the backhead.
+Henry drilling holes in stay bolts that will be removed from the blackhead.

 The new Mallet house.
 The number 4 sitting inside the completed tent which was finished just in time as it as been raining continuously here in the Bay Area.